robasen-whph/TrackMyBird/replit.md

 The application is built on **Next.js 15.5.6 with React 19.2.0** for the frontend, using the **App Router**.
 Styling is handled with **Tailwind CSS v4**.
 Data persistence uses **PostgreSQL with Drizzle ORM**.
 User authentication is session-based with email verification and HTTP-only cookies.

 **Key Features:**
--   **User Authentication & Aircraft Management**: Secure signup/login, email verification, and CRUD operations for aircraft (tail number + hex code).
+-   **User Authentication & Aircraft Management (Enhanced v0.44)**:
+    -   Secure signup/login with email verification
+    -   Flexible aircraft entry: accepts EITHER tail number OR hex code (not both required)
+    -   Auto-calculation of missing field using N-number converter
+    -   Validation for vanity tail numbers with helpful error messages
 -   **Guest Access Sharing (v0.43)**:
     -   Create shareable tracking links with 256-bit tokens (SHA-256 hashed at rest)
     -   Two duration types: 24-hour temporary or permanent (with 6-month inactivity auto-revoke)